 Regional/DC Winner – $200

-Each participant may enter only once, submitting a maximum of three original, self-authored haiku via the submission form starting December 4, 2019 at 9 a.m.
-EST through January 12, 2020 at 11:59 p.m.
-EST.
+Each participant may enter only once, submitting a maximum of three original, self-authored haiku via the submission form.
+Winners are notified by email in early March, and publicly announced in mid-March.

-Abigail Friedman is the author of The Haiku Apprentice: Memoirs of Writing Poetry in Japan (Stone Bridge Press), I Wait for the Moon: 100 Haiku of Momoko Kuroda (Stone Bridge Press) and Street Chatter Fading (Larkspur Press).
-She is on the Board of Trustees of the Japan-America Society of Washington, D.C., and CEO of The Wisteria Group.
+Abigail Friedman is an award-winning author of numerous works on haiku, including The Haiku Apprentice: Memoirs of Writing Poetry in Japan (Stone Bridge Press), I Wait for the Moon: 100 Haiku of Momoko Kuroda (Stone Bridge Press), and Street Chatter Fading (Larkspur Press).
+She is a former diplomat and is on the Board of Trustees of the Japan-America Society of Washington, D.C.

-Kit Pancoast Nagamura has been a columnist for The Japan Times for over a decade, and appeared as a regular on NHK World‘s Haiku Masters and Journeys in Japan programs.
-She has won one of Japan’s prestigious Ito-en Oi Cha Haiku Contest prizes, is a member of the Haiku International Association, and her book Grit, Grace, and Gold will be published in spring 2020.
+Kit Pancoast Nagamura has been a columnist for The Japan Times for over a decade and appeared as a regular on NHK World‘s Haiku Masters and Journeys in Japan programs.
+She has won one of Japan’s prestigious Ito-en Oi Cha Haiku Contest prizes and is a member of the Haiku International Association.
+Her book, Grit, Grace, and Gold, was published in 2020.
 She will be judging from Japan.

 John Stevenson is managing editor of The Heron’s Nest.
 A former President of the Haiku Society of America, he has served as editor of Frogpond.
-John Stevenson is the author of books such as Quiet Enough, Some of the Silence, Live Again, (d)ark and Emoji Moon.
+He is the author of books such as Quiet Enough, Some of the Silence, Live Again, (d)ark, and Emoji Moon.